databfnk/databfnk/README.md

 I am a freshly minted Full Stack Web Developer, and a recent graduate of SPICED Academy, with a background in Political Science and Middle East Studies.

-- 🌱 I’m currently learning Angular.
+- 🌱 I’m currently learning Angular and Java.
 - 🚀 My next project is in the making!
 A portfolio page with NEXT.js in Typescript.
 - 😄 Pronouns: she/her